govind-git/myapp/README.md

 # myapp
-This is test git repository
+This is test git repository which I am going to test my applications